Widowed Parent's Allowance

 - you’re entitled to Child Benefit for at least one child

-- your partner satisfied the contribution conditions, or they died as a result of an industrial accident or disease
+- your partner paid National Insurance contributions or they died because of an accident at work or a disease caused by work

 You may also claim WPA if you were pregnant when your partner died, or you became pregnant through fertility treatment after your partner died.